mohinidixit/apnagit-demo/README.md

 # apnagit-demo
 This is my git repository<br>
-Author name is mohini dixit
+Author - name is mohini dixit(mohi)